 With your help, librarians can make library resources and services more accessible to your distance learners.
 Contact Ann Grandmaison at the Bentley Library at (978) 556-3426 or firstname.lastname@example.org.

 It’s also easy to incorporate library resources into your BlackBoard course with a few simple steps.
 To take advantage of this course enhancement, please contact one of the librarians

 As experts in your academic discipline, you have a unique understanding of the current resources that will enhance the learning experience.
 We are dedicated to making these resources available to you and your students, and would appreciate your insight concerning our collections.
 If you have a particular item that you think would be a valuable addition to the libraries, please let us know.

 Faculty may need to use materials that are not accessible or available in our collections.
 In the event that information cannot be obtained from any of NECC’s sources, consult with a librarian or use the online request form.

 The library will process up to 15 interlibrary loan requests per person each semester for NECC-related course work.
 Some restrictions apply.
 Students and faculty requesting an interlibrary loan related to course work at another institution will be referred to that institution’s interlibrary loan services.

 Faculty may place reading materials on reserve at the Circulation Desk at either library for the duration of the semester.
 The items can restricted to “library use only” or may be checked out by students for a period of time chosen by the faculty member.
 Current “Reserves” are listed on a separate web page so that students can locate them easily.
-For more information, please contact Helen Mansur on the Haverhill campus, or Mike Hearn on the Lawrence Campus.
+For more information, please contact Helen Mansur on the Haverhill campus, or Jenny Fielding on the Lawrence Campus.